cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 # MonoTouch.Dialog PickerElement #

-This is a UIPicker for MonoTouch.Dialog
+This is a generic UIPicker and a DateTime Picker for MonoTouch.Dialog.

 It's heavily based on ClanceyLib: https://github.com/Clancey/ClanceyLib